 - The insulating strength of the transformer oil will decrease considerably.

-Therefore, when timely tests are conducted and purification of the oil is done properly, the transformer will continue to function well.
+Therefore, when timely tests are conducted and the purification of the oil is done properly, the transformer will continue to function well.

 Some Tests and Their Values for the Oil